Welcome to today's edition of the Rush 24-7 podcast.

 He's running around telling, you're off the Christmas list.

-I mean, it just it's it's it's um real stuff.
+I mean, it's real stuff.

-You know, people in Manhattan, and the Democrat Party at large, just they don't grasp this.
+You know, people in Manhattan and the Democrat Party at large just, they don't grasp this.

-This wedding, Andrew Cuomo and Kerry Kennedy was the closest thing to an arranged royal family type wedding that this country's seen.
+Okay, royalty, Democrat Party, this wedding, Andrew Cuomo and Kerry Kennedy was the closest thing to an arranged royal family type wedding that this country's seen.

 This is the way people reacted to it.